Employment costs and services

 - agreeing a list of issues, a chronology and/or cast list

 - Preparation and attendance at Final Hearing, including instructions to Counsel

 The stages set out above are an indication and if some of stages above are not required, the fee will be reduced.
 You may wish to handle the claim yourself and only have our advice in relation to some of the stages.
 This can also be arranged on your individual needs.

 How long will my matter take?

-The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage we are instructed and at which your case is resolved.
-If a settlement is reached during early conciliation, your case is likely to take up to 6 weeks from commencement of the early conclusion period.
-If your claim proceeds to a Final Hearing, your case is likely to take up to 12 months from the filing of a claim with the Tribunal, although unusually it may take longer .
+The time that it takes from taking your initial instructions to the final resolution of your matter depends largely on the stage at which your case is resolved.
+If a settlement is reached during pre-claim conciliation, your case is likely to take 4 – 6 weeks.
+If your claim proceeds to a Final Hearing, your case is likely to take 12 – 36 weeks.
 This is just an estimate and we will of course be able to give you a more accurate timescale once we have more information and as the matter progresses.